LEVIES AND CHARGES IN TASMANIAN GOVERNMENT SCHOOLS

 - For information on Centrelink assistance programs, contact Centrelink’s Youth and Student Services on 13 24 90 or visit: www.humanservices.gov.au

-Download the Print version of brochure (PDF, 490KB)
+Download the Print version of fact sheet (PDF, 490KB)